dayoon-ko/gradnormir/README.md

 ### Note ###

-This is a repository for the paper **"When Should Dense Retrievers Be Updated?
+This is a repository for the paper **"When Should Dense Retrievers Be Updated in Evolving Corpora?
 Detecting Out-of-Distribution Corpora Using GradNormIR"** accepted in **ACL 2025 Findings.**

 ![Figure 1.
 Motivation of Our Work](image.png)